 4348 California St. (Sixth Ave.)
 SF, CA 94118 | 415.386.3895 | website

-My fine friend JT organized our holiday feast at Mandalay Restaurant in the Inner Sunset, and I was glad to finally check out this establishment that was the first restaurant to serve Burmese cuisine in the City.
+My fine friend JT organized our holiday feast at Mandalay Restaurant in the Inner Richmond, and I was glad to finally check out this establishment that was the first restaurant to serve Burmese cuisine in the City.
 It is often overlooked by the other shining superstar restaurant, but we all agreed that we liked the food and atmosphere of Mandalay Restaurant more.
 It serves both Burmese and Mandarin cuisine, but we focused on ordering the Burmese dishes, which are influenced by its neighbors, Thailand, China, Laos and India, with its own distinctive set of flavors and preparation.

 A couple of people ordered these young coconut drinks.
 After they drank the juice they scooped out tender ribbons of coconut flesh